-Broiling Tips (some models)
+Broiling Tips

-Broiler pan and its grid allow dripping grease to drain and be kept away from the high heat of the broiler.
+The broiler pan and its grid allow dripping grease to drain and be kept away from the high heat of the broiler.

-DO NOT use a pan without its grid.
+DO NOT use the pan without its grid.
 DO NOT cover the grid with foil.
 The exposed grease could ignite.